jorritmeijer80/CCCloud-Hackathon/Student/Challenge-01.md

 The **acr-helloworld** application is made available on GitHub by Microsoft.
 You can find it here: https://github.com/Azure-Samples/acr-helloworld

-Clone the application to your local PC, build the container from the docker file and run it locally to see if it works.
+Clone the application to your local PC, build the container from the docker file and run it locally to see if it works. **NOTE** In step 4 they tell you to run acr-helloworld, but this should be 'acrhelloworld' instead

 ## Success Criteria

-1. You have the **hello-world** image added to your local Docker repository
+1. You have the **acrhelloworld** image added to your local Docker repository
-2. You have the **hello-world** application running locally and validated that there is a running website at http://localhost:8080
+2. You have the **acrhelloworld** application running locally and validated that there is a running website at http://localhost:8080